Search for a tool

 ODEC

-When finished, the plaintext is at the line number key of the table.
+Once the algorithm is completed, the plaintext is at the row number key of the table.

 Example: At the row 1, after the last step of the algorithm, is the plain message: CODE